dmoore1989/quenchd/README.md

 Phase 6 will be a day of general CSS styling clean up and preparing my seed data.
 I will be using BreweryDB api to retrieve a large list of brewers, and beers, the NYS SLA license api to retrieve venues (on premise bars), and will be seeding my own users list.

 ### Bonus Features (TBD)
+- [ ] Geocoding and logging of Venues
 - [ ] Check In Badges
 - [ ] Mobile Optimization of Views
 - [ ] Notification (Not a current feature of the Untappd app (mobile push notifications only) but should be)
 - [ ] Display trending
 - [ ] Similar Beers
 - [ ] Multiple Sign In Auth/Cookie
+- [ ] Integration with Foursquare API

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md